-At the age of 16, Einstein had a thought– if he can pursue a ray of light at the same speed as light itself, he should see light frozen at one place.
+At the age of 16, Einstein had a thought– if he can pursue a ray of light at the same speed as light itself, he should see light frozen in one place.
 But it was not what the prevailing equations predicted.
-It was the starting point of a conflict which troubled him enough, till he found a way to explain the contradiction with relativity.
+It was the starting point of a conflict that troubled him enough, till he found a way to explain the contradiction with relativity.

 Without an underlying conflict or contradiction, a problem would not persist for long.
 A problem is well understood when the underlying contradiction or conflict is well verbalized.
 Hence, a scientific conjecture is an idea, which always tries to solve a problem by “breaking” the underlying contradiction or a conflict.

 The ability to see a problem as a conflict or a contradiction between two seemingly opposing realities is also a starting point of major innovations in the field of engineering and technology.
 Hence, conjecturing or ideating out of a conflict is not just limited to theoretical hard sciences; this can be seen in other breakthrough innovations around us.